dwbutler/groupify/README.md

 Check the specs for more details.

 ## Using for Authorization
-Groupify was originally created to help implement user authorization, althought it can be used generically for much more than that.
-Here are some examples of how to do it.
+Groupify was originally created to help implement user authorization, although it can be used generically for much more than that.
+Here is how to do it.

 ### With CanCan

 ```ruby
 class Ability
   include CanCan::Ability

   def initialize(user)